SmileYzn/CS_PugMod-Archive/README.md

 	!pause 				- Pause the Pug<br>
 	!unpause 			- Unpause the pug<br>
 	!togglepause 			- Pause / Unpause the Pug<br>
-	!pugstart 			- Force the PUG to start the 1st Half<br>
+	!pugstart 			- Force the PUG to start<br>
 	!pugstop 			- Stop the Pug<br>
 	!pugreset 			- Reset the pug settings<br>
 	!forceready <Player | All> 	- Force the Player to ready state<br>